Perceptive Pedipulation with Local Obstacle Avoidance: Method

 \subsubsection{Obstacles}

 We use cuboids as obstacles, with size and mass randomization according to \tabref{tab:obstacle_rand}.

-Previous works integrate obstacles into the static terrain \cite{miki2024confined, Frey_2022}, which is computationally efficient as it avoids the computation of the obstacle dynamics.
-In the context of pedipulation, however, where moving obstacles should be possible when desired (\secref{sec:commands}), having only static obstacles would prevent the policy from learning interactive behaviors.
-Thus, we use movable obstacles, which increase training times but provide realistic collision dynamics.
+Previous works targeting obstacle avoidance integrate obstacles into the static terrain \cite{miki2024confined, Frey_2022}, which is computationally efficient as it avoids the computation of the obstacle dynamics.
+In the context of pedipulation, however, where moving obstacles should be possible when desired (\secref{sec:commands}), training on static obstacles only would prevent the policy from performing interactive behaviors such as pushing or reorientation of obstacles during deployment.
+Thus, we use movable obstacles, which increase training times but provide representative experiences of collision dynamics.